Fishing for landlocked Atlantic salmon on Parker Pond in Fayette, Kennebec County, Maine (August 3, 2025)

 Continue reading

-Fishing for brook trout on Pierce Pond, Somerset County, Maine (May 27, 2023)
+Fishing for brook trout and rainbow trout on Kennebunk Pond, Lyman, York County, Maine (October 26, 2024)

 Continue reading